rustcodepro/egraph/README.md

 - a streamline machine learning crate to how to use the population variant data from the eVai or the other variants for the machine learning and predicts and confirm where the variant data is not annotated.
 - See the test files as how to prepare the data for the variant classification.
+- a complete classification on the variants coming from the population so that you can confirm any unanotated variant or even check.

 ```
 cargo build